-Steeper's gender pay gap data was collected on 5 April 2021.
-At this time there were 430 employees within our UK business: 274 men and 156 women.
+Steeper's gender pay gap data was collected on 5 April 2022.
+At the time of this report there were 448 employees within our UK business: 275 men and 173 women.

-The above figures represent a decrease in male colleagues by 3 and an increase in female colleagues by 3 people from our 2020 published figures.
+The above figures represent an increase in male colleagues by 1 and an increase in female colleagues by 17 people from our 2021 published figures.